Mohawk Trail State Forest

-Mohawk Trail State Forest is a publicly owned state forest in Massachusetts with recreational features located in the towns of Charlemont, Hawley, and Savoy.
+Mohawk Trail State Forest is a publicly owned state forest in the U.S. state of Massachusetts with recreational features located in the towns of Charlemont, Hawley, and Savoy.
 It covers more than 7700 acre of mountain ridges, gorges, and old-growth forests at elevations ranging from around 600 to 2,080 feet.
 It is managed by the Department of Conservation and Recreation.

 History

 The forest is named for the old Mohawk Trail (now Massachusetts Route 2), a Native American footpath that connected the Hudson and Connecticut River valleys.
 The forest was created in 1921 when the state purchased acreage for the express purpose of preserving the area's scenic beauty and historic associations.
 Two Civilian Conservation Corps camps were established here in the 1930s.
 Their contributions included the construction of an administration building and four rental cabins and the expansion of a campground built in the 1920s by the state.

 Natural features

 The forest is crossed by two main rivers, the Deerfield River and the Cold River.
 Several small streams support various species of trout.
 Other wildlife that may be seen include deer, bobcats, and black bears.